 Located at Iro-zaki in Minamiizu (Minamiizu-cho), Kamo District (Kamo-gun); about 60 km south of Atami or Mishima cities.
 Cape Iro-zaki, at the southern tip further down the Izu-hanto Peninsula facing the waves of Sagami Sea and Enshu Sea, has a saw-toothed shoreline, with its charm being its variety.
 It is distinguished by tall perpendicular cliffs.
 Irozaki Lighthouse stands on the edge, a view of which you can enjoy from aboard a boat that tours around the cape.
-From the cliff you can see a panoramic view of Minokake Rock in the east, in the southeast and the Izu Seven Islands of Izu including Oshima, Nijima, Miyakejima and Mikurajima Islands.
-There is a ferry service to Shimoda and sightseeing boat service departing from Cape Iro Port in the east of the cape.
-Contact - Cape Iro-zaki, Tel: 0558-62-0141, Fax: 0558-62-1319.
+From the cliff, you can see a panoramic view of Minokake Rock in the east, Mikomoto Island in the southeast, and the Izu Seven Islands of Izu including Oshima, Nijima, Miyakejima and Mikurajima Islands.
+There is a ferry service to Shimoda and a sightseeing boat service departing from Cape Iro Port in the east of the cape.
+Contact – Cape Iro-zaki, Tel: 0558-62-0141, Fax: 0558-62-1319.

 North and Central Izu Peninsula